zotonic/zotonic/doc/ref/modules/mod_admin_identity.rst

     undefined. %% fall through

 This checks the password against the old MD5 format.
-The ``{ok, rehash}`` return value indicates that the user's password hash will be updated by Zotonic, and as such, this method is only called once per user, as the next time the password is stored using Zotonic's internal hashing scheme.
+The ``{ok, rehash}`` return value indicates that the user’s password hash will be updated by Zotonic, and as such, this method is only called once per user, as the next time the password is stored using Zotonic’s internal hashing scheme.